 In 1987, I set off from Australia to travel, work and live overseas for two years — I returned in 1996.
 During that time, I backpacked extensively in Europe, the Middle East and Africa and (grandly) thought of myself as a traveller rather than a tourist.

-I kept journals and, as a wannabe-writer, was drawn to intrepid travel writers like Eric Newby and Dervla Murphy, and to books by other authors like Neither Here Nor There by Bill Bryson, The Great Railway Bazaar by Paul Theroux, First Overland by Tim Slessor, and many others.
-I even read The Travels by Marco Polo.
+As a wannabe-writer, I kept journals and was drawn to travel writers like Eric Newby and Dervla Murphy.
+I also read books by other writers like Neither Here Nor There by Bill Bryson, The Great Railway Bazaar by Paul Theroux, First Overland by Tim Slessor, and even The Travels by Marco Polo.

 You may have noticed a pattern in my travel books.
 Yes, they are predominately about male travellers.
 It wasn’t a conscious decision, just that men wrote nearly all the travel books I found at markets and secondhand bookshops (which is how I built my library).

-But not In Ethiopia with a Mule, my first Dervla Murphy travel book, which I bought for seven pounds in the late 1980s (discounted “due to slight stain”).
+In Ethiopia with a Mule was my first Dervla Murphy travel book, which I bought for seven pounds in the late 1980s (discounted “due to slight stain”).
 I was familiar with Dervla from Newby’s anthology, but Century Publishing’s 1984 book cover of a Henry Salt lithograph of the Ethiopian Highlands also caught my eye.

 I travelled through Ethiopia on a truck safari in 1995.
 How Dervla managed to get about the country with only a mule for support and company in the mid-1960s is a tale well worth reading.
 But then, she was the intrepid Irish woman who rode her bicycle 3000 miles to India in 1963 — without support or company!